sakshat-bhattarai/Linq-Security-Compliance-Assessment/incident-response.md

 ### Security Awareness Training

 - Conducting interactive phishing-awareness training and simulations to check their effectiveness.
-- Educating employees on best practices for creating, managing, and protecting strong passwords through interactive sessions.
+- Training employees on best practices for creating, managing, and protecting strong passwords through interactive sessions.
 - Educating employees on reporting any suspicious activity or security incidents.
 - Conducting semiannual cybersecurity workshops and quizzes to stay updated on various threat vectors and delivery methods.